The-Bitcoin-Cash-Fund/thebitcoincash.fund/CONTRIBUTING.md

 ## JavaScript

-Although a JS framework isn't really necessary for this project, [jQuery 3.3.1](https://github.com/jquery/jquery) is included.
+Although a JS framework wasn't really necessary for this project, [jQuery 3.3.1](https://github.com/jquery/jquery) has been included.

 ## Build Process

 The CSS and JavaScript files are modular and kept separate for easy maintenance and debugging.
-The site uses the minified files (styles.min.css and scripts.min.js) by default.
+The site uses the minified files (*styles.min.css* and *scripts.min.js*) by default.
 If you are debugging CSS or JS, change the following line in _config.php:

 ```
 'debug' => false,